-If you’re interested in lowering the costs of credit card processing in your WooCommerce store you should check out the benefits offered by e-Path.
+So, if you are an eCommerce merchant interested in lowering the costs of credit card processing, you might consider checking out the benefits offered by e-Path.

 e-Path is an Australian based, offline credit card payment processor.
-It allows you to accept credit card payment authorisations on your website and then process the actual credit card transaction using your standard retail point of sale merchant facility.
+It allows you to accept credit card payment authorisations in AUD or USD currency on your website and then process the actual credit card transaction using your standard retail point of sale merchant facility.

 A lot of merchants already have a facility with their bank that lets them take, for example, mail orders or telephone order credit card payments.
 They can process a credit card transaction in their shop without a card being present.
 The e-Path facility takes advantage of that because you don’t have to pay a commission on every credit card transaction on your website.